Christianity in Wales: Emergence and Reformation

-The age of the saints in the 6th and 7th centuries was marked by the establishment of monastic settlements throughout the country, by religious leaders such as David, Illtud, Padarn, and Teilo.
+The Age of the Saints in the 6th and 7th centuries was marked by the establishment of monastic settlements throughout the country, by religious leaders such as David, Illtud, Padarn, and Teilo.
 This was the period when the Welsh developed a shared national identity, arising from their language and religious beliefs.

-The Welsh bishops refused to co-operate with Augustine's mission to the Anglo-Saxons.
-However, a combination of Celtic Christianity's reconciliation with Rome and English conquest of Wales meant that from the Middle Ages until 1920, the Welsh dioceses were part of the Province of Canterbury – in communion with Rome until the Reformation.
+Welsh bishops refused to co-operate with Augustine's mission to the Anglo-Saxons.
+However, a combination of Celtic Christianity's reconciliation with Rome and conquest of Wales by Edward I meant that from the Middle Ages until 1920, the Welsh dioceses were part of the Province of Canterbury – in communion with Rome until the Reformation.

 This participation in the Province of Canterbury continued afterwards as part of the Church of England.
-From the time of Henry VIII, Wales had been absorbed into England as a legal entity and the Established Church in Wales was the Church of England.
+During the reign of Henry VIII, Wales had been legally incorporated into the realm of the Kingdom of England and the Established Church in Wales was the Church of England.
 Some books of the Bible and of the Apocrypha had been translated in the Middle Ages, but the Laws in Wales Acts 1535 and 1542 passed under Henry VIII effectively banned the Welsh language from official use.
-However, under Elizabeth I the English Parliament passed An Act for the Translating of the Bible and the Divine Service into the Welsh Tongue 1563.
-In 1567 William Salesbury, Richard Davies and Thomas Huet completed the first modern translation of the New Testament and the first translation of the Book of Common Prayer (Y Llyfr Gweddi Gyffredin).
+However, under Elizabeth I, Parliament passed An Act for the Translating of the Bible and the Divine Service into the Welsh Tongue 1563.
+In 1567, William Salesbury, Richard Davies and Thomas Huet completed the first modern translation of the New Testament and the first translation of the Book of Common Prayer (Y Llyfr Gweddi Gyffredin).
 Then in 1588 William Morgan completed a translation of the whole Bible.
 These translations were important to the survival of the Welsh language through the effect of conferring status on Welsh as a liturgical language and vehicle for worship.
-This had a significant role in its continued use as a means of everyday communication and as a literary language down to the present day despite the pressure of English.
+This had a significant role in its continued use as a means of everyday communication and as a literary language down to the present day despite the increasing use of English.